-Earlier tangy konda kadalai kulambu was served for lunch along with rice, mashed spinach (kadaintha arai keerai), yogurt based mixed vegetables curry (avial) and scrambled potato (urulai kizhangu puttu).
-But I like to serve channa kulambu with creamy avial made using red chillies, scrambled sweet potato (sakkaravalli kizhangu podimas) with peas and crispy tapioca appalam.
+Earlier we were served tangy konda kadalai kulambu along with rice, mashed spinach (kadaintha arai keerai), yogurt based mixed vegetables curry (avial) and scrambled potato (urulai kizhangu puttu) for lunch.
+But I like to serve channa kulambu to my family with creamy avial made using red chillies, scrambled sweet potato (sakkaravalli kizhangu podimas) and crispy tapioca appalam as shown below.

 Chettinad style channa kulambu goes very well with any millet or traditional rice variety particularly with red rice (mappillai samba arisi).